-An additional receptor will be placed on the cell tower building located just east of the existing kiln.
-This receptor will be assigned an acute exposure type as the tower is infrequently visited.
+An additional receptor was placed on the cell tower building located just east of the existing kiln.
+This receptor was assigned an acute exposure type as the tower is infrequently visited.

 A spreadsheet with receptor and their exposure type is provided with this submittal.